brilliapps/very-long-string-numbers-math/README.md

   console.log('mt: '+idm_divide_large_textual_numbers('126', '6300'))

    And finally - why i decided to do this code?
-As far as i know there is one important restriction when using different libraries in the interent.
+As far as i know there is one important restriction when using different libraries easily available on the interent.
 The most important for me is the maximum digits you can use as input and the output has similar limitations.
-   Here it works pretty slow, but you don't have any digit number limits, just inform as third parameter the max digit number you expect
+   Here it works pretty slow, but you don't have any digit number limits, just supply any function as the third parameter the max digit number you expect
-   I decided to do this because i thought it would be much easier than it was
+   I decided to do this stuff partially because i thought it would be much easier than it was.

    Please, feel free to inform me of any bugs giving the type of math operation and the numbers/params used for it.
    Thank you.